Song of the Exile

 Isreal, South Africa, Turkey

 Chinese Restaurants: Song of the Exile tells the story of the Chinese diaspora told through its most recognizable and enduring icon – the family-run Chinese restaurant.
+Filmmaker Cheuk Kwan brings us into the lives of extraordinary families in Israel, South Africa and Turkey, as they share moving stories of displacement and belonging.

 Kien is a Vietnamese refugee and a devout Christian who evangelizes Chinese migrant workers while running a restaurant in Haifa.
 His children, meanwhile, variously negotiate their complex identities as Christian Chinese Israelis in a Jewish homeland surrounded by Arab states.